NinjaWeedle/C8SALT/README.txt

 IV.
 TECHNICAL INFO

- All 30 ops from the original CHIP-8 spec are planned to be supported, as well as select SuperCHIP ops.
+ All 30 ops from the original CHIP-8 spec are supported, as well as select SuperCHIP ops.
  Obviously, there's no audio support.

  - On the limited SuperCHIP support: